 Burgers are an easy, tasty meal option to cook on your outdoor grill or smoker.
 While they’re available virtually any time of the year, their incognizant sense of summer nostalgia is what makes them so enjoyable during BBQ season.
 Fresh bun and refreshing condiments followed by, what can only be described as grilled, juicy perfection will have you craving burgers all week long.
-Follow along as we venture beyond the bun in The Book of Burger.

 The majority of the general population thinks of beef patties when referencing burgers.
 Burger patties are made from ground chuck which comes from the shoulder of the cow.
 Typically, when buying ground beef you want to look for an 80/20 ratio-80% meat, 20% fat.
 That being said, you'll want to avoid 95/5 ground meat options.
 Leaner options tend to be difficult when forming patty's and often lack that traditional burger flavor that we all crave.
 Don't forget about other beef cuts.
 Grinding Brisket and Sirloin beef cuts also make great options for burgers.

 Probably the most common and well-known way to cook your burger is grilling.
 Many users love the convenience and ready-start ease that propane grills have to offer.
-With propane grills, grill boxes, and sear box accessories, grill masters are able to create distinct grill marks.
-If you follow our recipe blog you’ll notice we don’t like to list specific “cook times.”
-That being said, the amount of time your burgers will cook will depend on many factors including burger thickness, grill temp, etc. Don’t forget that practice makes perfect, you’ll begin to learn your grill and time out your preferred burger cook times.
+With propane grills, grill boxes, and Sidekick Sear accessories, grill masters are able to create distinct grill marks.
+If you follow our recipe blog you'll notice we don't like to list specific "cook times."
+That being said, the amount of time your burgers will cook will depend on many factors including burger thickness, grill temp, etc. Don't forget that practice makes perfect, you'll begin to learn your grill and time out your preferred burger cook times.

 Rising through the grilling ranks is smoking.
 Smoking burgers is a delicious way to add flavor.
 Achieve an enchantingly smoky flavor by cooking over a wood fire.
 Instead of a propane tank your pellet grill/pellet smoker is fueled by the burning of premium hardwood pellets.
 This method typically takes longer than other methods but yields a uniquely different taste.
 Simply, set your temperature to high smoke or around 225 degrees.

 You can also Reverse Sear your burger.
-While it’s popular with other beef cuts like steak—it works just as well on burgers.
+While it's popular with other beef cuts like steak-it works just as well on burgers.
 Bring your pellet grill to temperature, put your patties in, and smoke your burgers until they are 10-15 degrees from your desired cook temperature (This would be 160°F for ground beef).
-Turn your Sear Box or Sidekick on to High Heat (preheat for 10 minutes) then place your patties on for the finishing touch.
+Turn your Sidekick on to High Heat (preheat for 10 minutes) then place your patties on for the finishing touch.
 45 seconds on each side should do the trick!

 One of our favorite methods over the last few years of its patented Camp Chef birth is cooking burgers directly over a wood-fire flame.
 On our product line, this can only be found in our Slide and Grill ("SG") enabled pellet grills.
 (To find out if your Camp Chef pellet grill is SG friendly, check the side of your grill chamber for a black knob with the words "Grill Knob" denoted in orange.
 By pulling this knob, the heat deflector plate slides away revealing direct flames.)
 Using the flame broil method on your Camp Chef pellet grill grants your burgers access to a deliciously, crispy taste of charbroiled flare.
 Keep in mind that flame broiled burgers aren't only found on pellet grills.
 The same fire kissed cooking style can be achieved on propane and charcoal grills-even over a campfire.
 All you need is a controlled fire source, a grill grate, and your burgers.